bskaar/creatorapp-platform/AI_COFOUNDER_GUIDE.md

 **Rate limit reached?**
 - Check Settings → Subscription to view current plan
 - Usage resets at midnight UTC
-- Upgrade to Growth for 200/day or Pro for 500/day
+- Upgrade to Pro for 500/day

 **AI not responding?**
 - Check ANTHROPIC_API_KEY is configured